 The good news is that they’re all easy to grow.
 If you have a spot that gets at least six to eight hours of direct sun in the summer, now’s the time to start planting.

-“This year, we’ll be growing 'Purple Peruvian' and 'French Fingerling',” says Lisa Hilgenberg, horticulturist in the Regenstein Fruit & Vegetable Garden. “'Red Norland' is scab-resistant and productive.
+“We have grown 'Purple Peruvian' and 'French Fingerling',” says Lisa Hilgenberg, horticulturist in the Regenstein Fruit & Vegetable Garden. “'Red Norland' is scab-resistant and productive.
 And 'Rose Finn Apple' is a delicious fingerling that’s as appealing to look at as it is to eat.”

 (Solanum tuberosum 'Purple Peruvian') photo via Wikimedia commons [CC BY 2.0]